abhijat01/py4kids.l1.2020.proj.game/README.md

  never destroyed.

 ## TODO

-* Provide an  option in the UpDownPath to loop (or not to loop)
-* Make the ship move as long as left or right key is pressed
+### First priority
-* Make a separate meteor class, then make it change its image after every "n" updates
+* Make a separate meteor class.
-* Make the meteor smaller
-* Detect when meteor hits either the missile or the ship
+* Detect when meteor hits either the missile or the ship.
 * Destroy a meteor (remove from world as well) if missile hits it
 * Destropy the ship if meteor hits it
-* Initialize with different number of meteors , and speed.
-Might be fun to find different kinds of images for this.
+* Make the ship move as long as left or right key is pressed
-* Put restrictions on how my misslies can be fired at any given time - may be a counter for delay.
+* Put restrictions on how many misslies can be fired at any given time - may be a counter for delay.
+### Extensions
+* Initialize with different number of meteors , and speed and even images.
 * Add shield etc. you can keep on adding more stuff to game play
+* Make the metor change its image after every "n" updates
 * Experiment with different kind of paths
+* Provide an  option in the UpDownPath to loop (or not to loop)